heralden/steam-chat/README.md

 steam-chat has been completely rewritten from scratch.
 If you're using a prior version, do not update with `git pull`, instead delete the directory and run a new `git clone` followed by `npm install`.

 Note: While this version is not part of the main branch, it is still under development.
-As of the first commit, only `npm test` works.
+As of the first commit, only the tests work.

 # Usage